MGX3D/EspDRO/readme.md

 EspDRO - ESP32 DIY Digital Readout
 ----

-EspDRO reads and proxies data from SPC capable (serial) digital calipers and indicators without any additional electronical components but using instead the built-in ADC in ESP32.
-It allows building custom, high-resolution measuring instruments, fully capable DRO (Digital Readout) panels for CNC/3D Printers, upgrade open-loop robots to closed-loop, point cloud 3D scanners, etc.
+EspDRO reads and proxies data from SPC capable (serial) digital calipers and indicators without any additional electronic components but using instead the built-in ADC in ESP32.
+It enables building custom, high-resolution measuring instruments, fully capable DRO (Digital Readout) panels for CNC/3D Printers, upgrade open-loop robots to closed-loop, point cloud 3D scanners, etc.

-It costs ~$10 to build and it's only 500 lines of code - it's amazing how powerful and affordable IoT chips (like ESP32) have become.
+It costs $10-$20 to build (excluding instruments and time) and it's only 500 lines of code - it's amazing how powerful and affordable IoT chips (like ESP32) have become.

 Overview:
 ---
 - Reads and re-transmits the instrumet data over multiple channels:
-    - **WebSockets broadcasting**: allows building simple, low latency clients (10 lines of code python sample [PyDRO](examples/PyDRO) included as well as offline JavaScript/HTML [jsDRO](/examples/jsDRO) )
+    - **WebSockets broadcasting**: allows building simple, low latency clients (10 lines of code python sample [PyDRO](examples/PyDRO/) included as well as JavaScript/HTML [jsDRO](/examples/jsDRO) )
     - **Built-in web server**:  allows reading the data from browser/phone/tablet without any additional apps.
 Big display!
     - **REST APIs** and mDNS support: to build thin client apps easily
     - **USB serial**: for running without WiFi